yunbinmo/tp/docs/DeveloperGuide.md

 Important Features to take note:

-1. The `add record` command takes in the `ClientIndex` and `InsuranceIndex` but stores the the Client's `Name` and Insurance's `Title` in the RecordBook.
+1. The `add record` command takes in the `ClientIndex` and `InsuranceIndex` but stores the Client's `Name` and Insurance's `Title` in the RecordBook.
 2. The `sd/STARTDATE` entered must strictly be before the `sd/ENDDATE`, else `ParseException` will be thrown

 #### Design considerations

 **Aspect: How to add record to recordBook:**

-* **Alternative 1 (current choice):** User input all required information at once
+* **Alternative 1 (current choice):** User inputs all required information at once
     * Pros:
-        1. Faster response rate as system does not need to prompt and wait for the user to key in the information needed
+        1. Faster response rate as system does not need to prompt and wait for the user to key in the information needed.
-        2. User which are fast-typing can enter information at once, increasing efficiency
+        2. Users, who are fast-typers, can enter information at once, increasing efficiency.
-    * Cons: User may make mistakes when keying in information more frequently
+    * Cons: More prone to typo errors.

 * **Alternative 2:** System prompts and user input information one at a time
-    * Pros: Easier for user to view their input, reducing typing errors
+    * Pros: Easier for user to view their input, reducing typing errors.
     * Cons: Less responsive as user needs to wait for the system to validate the information entered one at a time before prompting the user to key in the next information.

 ### \[Proposed\] Undo/redo feature